 - Mirage arrived in the series by knocking Kory out and impersonating her so she could have Dick as her boyfriend, sex included.
 She was never called to account for this, even when she taunted Dick over not recognizing her in front of his teammates.

 - In an issue of Spider-Man, the Chameleon pretends to be Peter Parker and has sex with Peter's roommate.
-The writer acknowledged it was a violation but didn't consider it "rape" and the resulting Internet Backlash lead the writer to hastily Retcon it into "they were just making out" but it still left a bad taste in the fans' mouths.
+The writer acknowledged it was a violation but didn't consider it "rape" and the resulting backlash led the writer to hastily Retcon it into "they were just making out" but it still left a bad taste in the fans' mouths.

 - Accusations of this has been leveled at Superior Spider-Man: Issue 22, where Dr. Otto Octavius in Peter Parker's body has sex with Anna Marconi.
 Initially he broke up with Mary Jane because continuing Peter's relationship would eventually become rape by deceit, but the author insists that's not the case now because Anna didn't know Peter before the switcheroo happened.